miketry0313/APM_interface/README.md

 roscopter
 =========
-This is a cleaned-up version of [roscopter][1].
-Tested with ROS Groovy and Hydro.
+This is a modified interface of [roscopter][1].
+Tested with ROS Indigo.

 Building
 --------